Business resilience Retuning your business

-- Australian transfer pricing documentation should include a background to the company, a functional analysis of the company which describes the key functions, assets and risks of the company, an outline of the key intercompany transactions under analysis, an industry analysis, and economic analysis which assesses the arm’s length nature of intercompany dealings.
+- Australian transfer pricing documentation should include: a background to the company, a functional analysis of the company which describe the key functions, assets and risks of the company, an outline of the key intercompany transactions under analysis, an industry analysis and an economic analysis which assesses the arm’s length nature of intercompany dealings.

 - Australian transfer pricing documentation should be prepared by the due date for filing the annual income tax return and needs to be in English.